-This is a detailed review of spinach extract and its weight loss effects.
+This article provides a detailed review of spinach extract and its weight loss effects.

 Spinach extract is a weight loss supplement made from spinach leaves.

 Spinach extract is a green powder that can be mixed with water or smoothies.
-It is also sold in other forms, including capsules and snack bars.
+It’s also sold in other forms, including capsules and snack bars.

 Thylakoids are not unique to spinach leaves.
-In fact, they are found in the leaves of all green plants, and similar supplements could also be made from those plants.
+In fact, they’re found in the leaves of all green plants — and similar supplements could be made from those plants as well.

-Note that other supplements may also be called spinach extract.
-This article, however, only refers to the type of thylakoid concentrate found in Appethyl.
+Note that other supplements may also be called spinach extract, but this article only refers to the type of thylakoid concentrate found in Appethyl.

-Bottom Line: Spinach extract is a weight loss supplement.
-It contains thylakoids, which consist mostly of proteins, antioxidants and chlorophyll.
+SUMMARY Spinach extract — also known as Appethyl — is a weight loss supplement.
+It contains thylakoids, which consist mostly of proteins, antioxidants, and chlorophyll.

 Thylakoids from spinach extract suppress the activity of lipase, an enzyme that digests fat.

-This helps delay fat digestion, which increases the levels of appetite-reducing hormones like glucagon-like peptide-1 (GLP-1).
+This helps delay fat digestion, which increases your levels of appetite-reducing hormones like glucagon-like peptide-1 (GLP-1).
 It also reduces levels of ghrelin, the hunger hormone (, , , ).

-Unlike pharmaceutical weight loss drugs like orlistat, thylakoids cause a temporary delay in fat digestion, but do not prevent it completely.
+Unlike pharmaceutical weight loss drugs like orlistat, thylakoids cause a temporary delay in fat digestion but don’t prevent it completely.

-Bottom Line: Spinach extract promotes weight loss by delaying fat digestion, temporarily reducing appetite and causing people to eat less.
+SUMMARY Spinach extract promotes weight loss by delaying fat digestion, temporarily reducing appetite, and causing you to eat less.

-One study of overweight women found that eating 5 grams of spinach extract every day, during a 3-month weight loss program, resulted in 43% greater weight loss, compared to a placebo (6).
+One study in overweight women found that consuming 5 grams of spinach extract every day as part of a 3-month weight loss program resulted in 43% greater weight loss than a placebo ().

-Body mass index (BMI), fat mass and lean mass decreased as well during the study, but there were no significant differences across groups.
+Body mass index (BMI), fat mass, and lean mass decreased as well, but differences across groups were insignificant.

-It should be noted, however, that some of the researchers involved in this trial have financial ties to the company that developed the supplement.
+Plus, it should be noted that some of the researchers involved in this study had financial ties to the company that developed the supplement.

 Therefore, the findings need to be confirmed by an independent research group.

-Bottom Line: Studies have shown that taking spinach extract supplements for a few months may cause weight loss.
-However, because of a potential conflict of interest, further studies are needed.
+SUMMARY Studies show that taking spinach extract supplements for a few months may cause weight loss.
+However, due to a potential conflict of interest, further studies are needed.

-Spinach extract may suppress the brain's food reward system, reducing cravings.
+Spinach extract may suppress your brain's food reward system, reducing cravings.

-Another study in women suggests that 5 grams of spinach extract reduces cravings for snack foods, including those that are salty, sweet and fatty.
-However, there were no effects on calorie intake at a later buffet (11).
+Another study in women suggests that 5 grams of spinach extract reduces cravings for snack foods, including those that are salty, sweet, and fatty.
+However, no effects on calorie intake at a later buffet were observed ().

-Bottom Line: Spinach extract may suppress the brain's food reward system, temporarily reducing cravings.
+SUMMARY Spinach extract may suppress your brain's food reward system, temporarily reducing cravings.
 Over time, this contributes to weight loss.

-Spinach extract does not appear to have any serious side effects.
+Spinach extract appears to be without serious side effects.

 In healthy people, it may temporarily reduce insulin levels and increase blood sugar.

-Nonetheless, further studies are needed to assess the safety of spinach extract for patients with type 2 diabetes.
+Nonetheless, further studies are needed to assess the safety of spinach extract for people with type 2 diabetes.

-Bottom Line: Spinach extract may reduce insulin levels temporarily.
-Otherwise, its use appears to be safe and without any side effects.
+SUMMARY Spinach extract may reduce insulin levels temporarily.
+Otherwise, its use appears to be safe and without side effects.

-An effective dose of spinach extract is about 4–5 grams, when taken with a meal.
-However, you may need to take it for a few months before you see any effects on weight (6).
+An effective dose of spinach extract is about 4–5 grams when taken with a meal.
+However, you may need to take it for a few months before you see any effects on your weight ().

-Since spinach extract delays fat digestion and reduces appetite for a few hours, its effects are stronger when it’s taken before a meal that contains fat.
+Since spinach extract delays fat digestion and reduces appetite for a few hours, it’s of greater use when taken before a meal that contains fat.

-Also, you shouldn't expect to see any significant benefits from the supplement alone.
-As with all weight loss supplements, you also need to make some lifestyle changes.
+You shouldn't expect to see any significant benefits from the supplement alone.
+As with all weight loss supplements, you also need to make some healthy lifestyle changes.

-Bottom Line: Spinach extract should be taken with meals that contain fat, preferably in the morning or around noon.
+SUMMARY Spinach extract is of most use when taken with meals that contain fat.
 An effective dose is 4–5 grams per day.

 By delaying fat digestion, it temporarily reduces appetite and cravings.
 When combined with other lifestyle modifications, this may lead to significant weight loss.

-However, many of the spinach extract studies have ties to the company that makes it.
+However, many of the scientists studying spinach extract have industry ties.
 Further studies by independent research groups would strengthen the evidence.